vakond/go-fileserver/README.md

 ### Simple file server

-This project is a simple gRPC file server which can be used to distribute files.
+This **toy project** is a simple gRPC file server which can be used to organize and distribute files.

 *    Build both fileserver and client: